 Why? – For the protection of information from a wide range of threats, to minimise damage and maximise RoI.

-What should be included in the information security policy?
+What should an information security policy include?

-Other things that an information security policy might include
+Other things that an information security policy might include:

 There are some other things that might be included in an information security policy.
 These include things such as Remote Work procedures, Consequences for non-compliance, Disciplinary Actions, the Physical Security Security of IT, and Terminated Employees procedures.
 There may be some other things that are included in the information security policy, however, these may vary depending on your organisation, its activities and needs etc.